Sergei Pavlov (politician): Career

-One of the most striking events of his tenure in this post was the Olympics-80 in Moscow, in which his organizational skills, authority and friendly ties in the sports world of the planet played a role, for example, with the Adi Dassler family (Adi Dassler, founder of Adidas) and his daughter Brigitte Benkler-Dassler, with the President of the NOC of Liechtenstein and member of the IOC Baron Eduard von Falz-Fein, the President of the NOC of Germany Willy Daume, the German businessman Berthold Beitz (Krupp Company), the President of the Mexican NOC Pedro Ramirez Vazquez and others.
+One of the most striking events of his tenure at this post was the 1980 Summer Olympics in Moscow, in which his organizational skills, authority and friendly ties in the sports world of the planet played a role, for example, with the Adi Dassler family (Adi Dassler, founder of Adidas) and his daughter Brigitte Benkler-Dassler, with the President of the NOC of Liechtenstein and member of the IOC Baron Eduard von Falz-Fein, the President of the NOC of Germany Willy Daume, the German businessman Berthold Beitz (Krupp Company), the President of the Mexican NOC Pedro Ramirez Vazquez and others.

-In 1983, after Yuri Andropov, who had succeeded Brezhnev as party leader, Pavlov was dismissed, and appointed Ambassador to Mongolia, and later Ambassador to Burma.
-He was made to retire in 1989, aged 60, and died four years later.
+In 1983, Yuri Andropov, who had succeeded Brezhnev as party leader, dismissed Pavlov, and appointed him as Ambassador to Mongolia, and later Ambassador to Burma.
+He was forced to retire in 1989, aged 60, and died four years later.